IBM/cloud-native-starter/LocalEnvironment.md

 If you are on MacOS, you can get this by installing the gettext package
 ```

-Follow steps in [stackoverflow entery](https://stackoverflow.com/questions/23620827/envsubst-command-not-found-on-mac-os-x-10-8) this fixed my installation on Mac.
+Just follow steps in [stackoverflow entery](https://stackoverflow.com/questions/23620827/envsubst-command-not-found-on-mac-os-x-10-8), this fixed my installation problem on Mac OS.

-* If you get this output, don't worry just following the next steps
+* If you get this output, don't worry just following the next steps, Kiali should be available.
 ```
 === Dashboards to install ===
 404: Not Found